thewca/wca-regulations/wca-constitution.md

 ## Article 5: Dissolution

 - 5a) Dissolution of the WCA shall only occur by a supermajority vote of the eligible Delegates in conjunction with unanimous votes by both the WRC and the Board for a Dissolution Resolution.
-- 5b) A Dissolution Resolution shall take effect immediately upon fulfillment of the required conditions.
+- 5b) A Dissolution Resolution shall take effect immediately upon fulfilment of the required conditions.

 Signed: Board Member, World Cube Association Board, Time, Date